Creative Jobs: What Graphic Designers Do

 In short, no, most professionals in this sphere do not position or call themselves artists.

-Defining art, Merriam-Webster dictionary describes it as “the conscious use of skill and creative imagination especially in the production of aesthetic objects”.
+Defining art, Merriam-Webster’s dictionary describes it as “the conscious use of skill and creative imagination especially in the production of aesthetic objects.”
 The objects of art are appreciated mostly for their beauty, aesthetic value and emotional appeal.
 And all that is not the primary goal set for design.

-Graphic designer’s job could be described as building a bridge between the art and the functional goal-centered design.
-They mix the power of art and functionality within the limits of particular goals and a definite audience.
+A graphic designer’s job could be described as building a bridge between art and functional goal-centered design.
+They blend the power of art and functionality within the constraints of specific goals and a defined audience.
 “Good design is a lot like clear thinking made visual,” said Edward Tufte and that is a cool definition showing what graphic designers strive to achieve.

-It’s easy to see that graphic design covers various aspects of human life dealing with visual communication, from books and posters to complex mobile apps or 3D animation.
-Supported by research, analysis, and testing, graphics enhance usability, strengthen branding and provide a positive user experience.
-That is the point where art and functionality merge and meld for the sake of making people happier by solving problems and satisfying wishes.
+It’s easy to see that graphic design covers various aspects of human life, dealing with visual communication, from books and posters to complex mobile apps or 3D animation.
+Supported by research, analysis, and testing, graphics enhance usability, strengthen branding, and provide a positive user experience.
+That is the point where art and functionality merge and meld to make people happier by solving problems and fulfilling wishes.

 Theme illustration for a dating app landing page